JohnBolger/fantasy-football-app/README.md

 ---

-**Ready to manage your fantasy football team with advanced chemistry analysis?** 🏆
+**Ready to manage your fantasy football team with advanced chemistry analysis and team building?** 🏆

-Start the app, explore the new chemistry system, and discover how player connections can boost your team's performance!
+Start the app, explore the new Team Builder mode, experiment with chemistry toggles, and discover how player connections can boost your team's performance!

+**New in v3.0**: Build teams from scratch with placeholder cards, toggle chemistry on/off, and enjoy an enhanced team building experience! 🚀

-**New in v2.0**: Click any player card to inspect their chemistry connections and see exactly how they boost your team! 🚀
+**New in v2.0**: Click any player card to inspect their chemistry connections and see exactly how they boost your team! 🔬